Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 The behavior of the robot has to stand by the following rules:
 * constantly driving the robot around the environment in the counter-clockwise direction,
 * Avoiding the gold tokens,
-* And once the robot will get close enough to a silver token placed inside the environment, grabbing it and moves it behind itself.
+* And once the robot will get close enough to a silver token, it should grab it and move it behind itself.

 Picture of the **Enviroment**:
 ![alt text](https://github.com/Fabioconti99/RT1_Assignment_1/blob/main/images/arena.png)